 Many people have lost their homes when they were unable to pay mortgages secured through predatory lending practices.
-For example, balloon mortgages refinance mortgages so the borrower has lower payments at first.
-Later, however, the payments grow larger and larger, until the borrower can no longer make them.
+For example, a loan servicer refinances a mortgage with a new loan, called a balloon mortgage.
+The balloon mortgage has lower payments at first.
+But, later, the payments grow larger and larger, until the borrower can no longer make them.
 The lender then may offer another refinance, with high fees and interest.
 This is an example of how people can be trapped in a debt cycle.